TIBCOSoftware/bw6-plugin-maven/README.md

        4. PCF Space
        5. Number of App Instance
        6. App Memory (Minimum should be 1024 MB)
-       7. App Buildpack (BWCE buildpack which developer as pushed to PCF instance)
+       7. App Buildpack (BWCE buildpack which developer has pushed to PCF instance)
        8. Select Services (Button where you login to PCF and select required services you want to bind to your app)

 f.
 The Project will be converted to Maven (Eclipse Project) nature.
 Note the workspace will index after generating POM files for the first time and may take some time.
 You can continue with the steps below by allowing this indexing to run in the background.